What the heck is it anyway?

 Condoms do a pretty good job of protecting you from trich, so be sure to use them every time you have sex to reduce your risk.
 Just because trich is a curable and common disease, doesn’t mean you want to chance getting it.
 Having trich also puts you at a higher risk for contracting other diseases, like HIV and vaginitis, so getting tested (and treated, if it’s necessary) is super important.

 You can’t diagnose trich based on symptoms alone.
 If you’re concerned that you might have trich or another STD, we recommend visiting a healthcare provider.
 They’ll get you tested, and let you know what you can do to get healthy again.
-If you’re a girl, your doctor will likely give you a pelvic exam to get a sample of your vaginal discharge, and if you’re a guy, your doctor will take a swab of your urethra for a discharge sample.
+If you have a vagina, your doctor will likely give you a pelvic exam to get a sample of your vaginal discharge, and if you have a penis, your doctor will take a swab of your urethra for a discharge sample.

 In North Carolina, you have the right to get confidential STI tests and treatment without a parent’s permission.
 Want to get tested, but don’t know where to go?
 Use this nifty search tool to find a testing site near you.